Shobon03/spot-on-tube/README.md

 - google-api-python-client
 - google-auth-oauthlib

-And, the .exe file for windows users was created using the [pyinstaller](https://github.com/pyinstaller/pyinstaller) library.
+And, for the .exe file, it was used the [pyinstaller](https://github.com/pyinstaller/pyinstaller) library.

 ### List